Barbara Walters: The Today Show

 After a few years working at Tex McCrary Inc. as a publicist and as a writer at Redbook magazine, Walters joined NBC's The Today Show as a writer and researcher in 1961.
-She moved up becoming the show's regular "Today Girl," handling lighter assignments and the weather.
+She moved up, becoming the show's regular "Today Girl," handling lighter assignments and the weather.
 In her autobiography, she described this era before the Women's Movement as a time when it was believed that nobody would take a woman seriously reporting "hard news."
 Previous "Today Girls" (whom Walters called "tea pourers") included Florence Henderson, Helen O'Connell, Estelle Parsons, and Lee Meriwether.
-Within a year, she had become a reporter-at-large developing, writing, and editing her own reports and interviews.
+Within a year, she had become a reporter-at-large, developing, writing, and editing her own reports and interviews.
 One very well-received film segment was "A Day in the Life of a Nun."
 Another was about the daily life of a Playboy Bunny.

 Beginning in 1971, Walters hosted her own local NBC affiliate show, Not for Women Only, which ran in the mornings after The Today Show.
 Walters had a great relationship with host Hugh Downs for years.
 When Frank McGee was named host in 1971, he refused to do joint interviews with Walters unless he was given the first three questions.
 She was not named co-host of the show until McGee's death in 1974 when NBC officially designated Walters as the program's first female co-host.
-She became the first female co-host of a U.S. news program.
+She became the first female co-host of an American news program.